RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #270, #271, #272, #273

+Spent 4 sessions getting the video together for Creative Lesson 1 that was put out last week.
+The first video took a while as I worked on setting up a nice template to do this more in the future.
+Next time should take less than an hour, which will be really nice.

 ## #263, #264, #265, #266, #267, #268, #269

 Setup the initial prototype and all the switching required for a new Fashion